itsmohiniii/NamasteJS/notes/season-1/lecture-16.md

 # Episode 16 : JS Engine Exposed, Google's V8 Architecture

-* JS runs literally everywhere from smart watch to robots to browsers because of Javascript Runtime Environment (JRE).
+* JS runs literally everywhere from smart watch to robots to browsers to servers to light bulbs because of Javascript Runtime Environment (JRE).

 * JRE is like a big container which has everything which are required to run Javascript code.